Conscious about energy

-A number of low carbon technologies were explored during the design stage of this building together with high performance and sustainable construction materials.
+Designed to be a BREEAM ‘excellent’ rated building, a number of low carbon technologies were explored during the design stage, together with high performance and sustainable construction materials.
 Design decisions were informed at each stage by the output of a range of prediction tools, providing a parametric style sensitivity analysis.
-Detailing was critical to the finish of the design.
-The resulting building has a very high performance envelope, with a very good natural lighting conditions together with low predicted energy consumption and low embodied energy utilising many locally sourced materials.
+Through the use of locally sourced materials, the resulting building has a very high performance envelope, very good natural lighting conditions, low embodied energy and low predicted energy consumption.

 The superstructure was completed using Durisol blocks made from recycled timber, concrete infill and integral insulation, clad externally with castellated and locally sourced sweet chestnut vertical timber sections to create a modular appearance along its facade.
 The roof was formed using timber SIPS with Baduer green roof system located above.
-A bike shelter/bin store was created on the site to compliment the main building design with similar detailing on which 53sqm of PV is located to form the roof canopy.
-Sustainable technologies included air source heat pumps, solar thermals, photo-voltaic panels, electric car charging points, natural ventilation and day lighting.
+A bike shelter/bin store was created on the site to compliment the main building design, similarly detailed to the roof canopy on which 53sqm of PV is located.
+Sustainable technologies include air source heat pumps, solar thermals, photo-voltaic panels, electric car charging points, natural ventilation and day lighting.

-This high performance has been achieved without the use of sophisticated systems with high embodied energy, and unnecessary operational and maintenance complexities, and also without compromising design.
+This project demonstrates that high performance can be achieved without the use of sophisticated systems, unnecessary operational and maintenance complexities or compromising design.